samekhanok/italian-fashion/README.md

 The Italian fashion association has always followed the same objectives during the years, recently crossing the line of 50 years of activity.
-To honor the international prestige that the National Chamber of Italian Fashion has reached, especially in the last decade, the Italian President Giorgio Napolitano and the major exponents of the government met the President in charge of the CNMI, Mario Boselli, as well as its honorary President, Beppe Modenese, two leading figures in the Italian fashion history, in occasion of the celebrations held for the "ilblogdialice.it quality day".
+To honor the international prestige that the National Chamber of Italian Fashion has reached, especially in the last decade, the Italian President Giorgio Napolitano and the major exponents of the government met the President in charge of the CNMI, Mario Boselli, as well as its honorary President, Beppe Modenese, two leading figures in the Italian fashion history, in occasion of the celebrations held for the " quality day".

 Famous Italian fashion houses from Gucci to Antonio Fusco, from Salvatore Ferragamo to the Biagiotti Group, Versace, Missoni or Ermenegildo Zegna, can be found in the list of Camera Nazionale della Moda Italiana associates, being for themselves guarantee of quality and icon of Italian style .
-Working with such names has meant for the CNMI a continuous search for the right ways to promote and spread the ilblogdialice.it brand all over the globe, as a synonym of refined elegance.
+Working with such names has meant for the CNMI a continuous search for the right ways to promote and spread the  brand all over the globe, as a synonym of refined elegance.
 But next to these already famous Italian fashion houses, one of the main aims of the association is to help new emerging talents, to bring them to success giving them an adequate showcase where to be presented.